psZh3ePNj0/Nexus-Billing-Ticketing/README.md

-<h5><b><i>Note to Reader: Where permissable - the source code will readily be provided.
+<h5><b><i>Note to Reader: Where permissible - the source code will readily be provided.
 There are cases where IP | Copyright factors apply.
 In those cases the source code cannot be published without the StakeHolders consent.
 Thank you for your understanding.</b></i></h5>
 <br/>

 <h1>Nexus_Billing_Ticketing</h1>